– General Information –

 Robert Campbell is an Australian professional poker player.
 He was born in 1984 in Melbourne, Australia.

 In 2019, Campbell won two WSOP gold bracelets.
 He was also awarded the Player of the Year after an infamous mishap by the World Series.
 They originally gave the PoY award to Daniel Negreanu because of misrecorded online tournament results.
-A fan noticed the error and thus the award was eventually transferred to its rightful recipient, Campbell.
+A Russian poker journalist noticed the error and thus the award was eventually transferred to its rightful recipient, Campbell.

 – Key Career Dates –

 - 2002: He starts playing $4/$8 Limit Hold’em in his local casino.